standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 includes TumorWidth 0..1
 includes TumorDepth 0..1
 ```

-**Note:** TumorLength, TumorWidth, and TumorDepth all must inherit from Measurement, because the members of the Measurement array must be Measurements.
+_**Note:** TumorLength, TumorWidth, and TumorDepth all must inherit from Measurement, because the members of the Measurement array must be measurements._

 Here is another example: